For your Las Vegas Divorce and Child Custody concerns.

 A man will be presumed the natural father of a child under certain circumstances, as follows:

 Simply put, if you are the natural father of a child and you are not married to the natural mother, it may be in your best interest to file an action with the Court to establish your rights.
+If you need any help, contact us at (702) 474-7007 for a free consultation.

 Once a determination of paternity is adjudicated, the minor child’s birth certificate can be easily amended to reflect the names of both biological parents.